edogola4/animated-timepiece/README.md

 ## License
 This project currently does not have a specified license.
 You are free to use, modify, and share it as needed.

+## Acknowledgments
+A special thanks to myself for building this project and to all the users for their support and feedback.